nvnenasheva/braker-snake-modified/README.md

 Data prepration workflow:

 1. Download the available assemblies for taxa from NCBI
-2. Prioritize in case of species duplications (first choice: annotated refseq, second choice: max N50)
+2. Prioritize in case of species duplications (first choice: reference genome, second choice: max N50)
 3. Separate into annotated and un-annotated genomes
 4. Download the respective data sets from NCBI datasets (either genome only, or genome, annotation, proteins)
 5. Download OrthoDB partitions